 The symbol commonly referred to as an “Inukshuk”, is actually not a true Inukshuk.
 Inukshuk (singular) or Inukshuit (plural) are important markers for the Inuit and other northern Indigenous communities as they identify important hunting and fishing spots, as well as assist in travel direction.
 The landscape easily changes with wind, snow and ice, so these markers are essential for survival.

 However on our logo, it isn’t actually an inukshuk at all.
-This symbol is actually identified as an “Inunnguag” (singular) or “Inunnguat” (plural).
+This symbol is actually identified as an “Inunnguaq” (singular) or “Inunnguat” (plural).
 A key difference is that Inukshuit do not take on the shape of a human, whereas the Inunnguat do.
 Another key difference is that the Inunnguat have only been around the last 100 years or so, and are created by people of all walks of life.
 These are not exclusively Indigenous symbols, but we understand why people may mix that up from time to time.

-When we see an Inunnguag, it lets us know someone has been here before.
+When we see an Inunnguaq, it lets us know someone has been here before.
 It is a symbol of welcoming.
 In the world of spirituality, this brings a comfort and reassurance when we are going through hard times to know that others have experienced the exact same thing and survived.
-Similar to the compass, on a spiritual level, the Inunnguag can help you find your way back to yourself, even when the landscape of your life has changed and nothing seems familiar.
+Similar to the compass, on a spiritual level, the Inunnguaq can help you find your way back to yourself, even when the landscape of your life has changed and nothing seems familiar.

 Inunnguat are recognized all over the world as a Canadian symbol representing our collective warmth, welcoming attitudes, and kindness to others.
 These are traits that Barbara, Mark and the InSpirit Centre Team highly value.